LaMMMy/blogfiles/Document-Does-Not-Have-a-Root-Element-BizTalk-2013-Custom-Xslt-Map.md

 # The Fix #

 The fix as it turns out was to stop being lazy basically.
-It came down to using a whole bunch of `[normalize-space(.)]` selectors around basically anything that selects text in the XSLT file.
+Since we can't dig into BizTalk (we aren't using custom pipelines unfortunately) it came down to using a whole bunch of `[normalize-space(.)]` selectors around basically anything that selects text in the XSLT file.
 It's not at all ideal, but relatively easy and got me in the habit of doing it now.

 I know I also enabled the `legacy Whitespace behavior` in my Host --> Settings dialog box.
 The combination of these 2 things did the trick.

+If I get the chance to do this app over again, it will be done using custom pipelines, instead of orchestrations and I believe this will allow us to avoid this situation.

 If anyone else has better suggestions, please let me know via twitter.